wukachn/uom-nlu/Group_19_Model_Card_A.md

 <!-- This section provides information about how roughly how long it takes to train the model and the size of the resulting model. -->

-      - overall training time: TODO
+      - overall training time: 0m 27s
       - model size: 543 KB

 #### The Random Forest Model
-Training Hyperparameters
+Optimal Training Hyperparameters

 <!-- This is a summary of the values of hyperparameters used in training the model. -->